eggerino/stagma/doc/language-spec.md

 The inner block is skipped and the execution continues after the block.

 E.g.: `1 while 65 print 1 end` runs a infinte loop and prints "A" in every iteration.

+#### Exit

+`exit`

+Pops the top value and exits the program with the poped value as the return code.
+If the stack is empty, a zero is returned implicitly.
+This instruction is implicitly called at the end of every program.

+E.g.: `1 exit 65 print` exits the program with 1 before printing "A".